andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_Statistics/SPM_01_Stats_TimeSeries.rst

 .. note::

   In SPM, a run is called a **session**.
-Some terms have not been standardized across the analysis packages, but for the purporses of this course I will continue with the above definition of a run.
+Some terms have not been standardized across the analysis packages, but for the purposes of this course I will continue with the above definition of a run.

 In SPM, unfortunately, there is no easy way to view the time-series of a volume.
 (Expand on this later, maybe talk about a workaround with spm_vol.)